hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > They're all "grand balls", for so they say in print,
 >
-> Whether they're in St. Giles's, or the Mint.
+> Whether they're in Saint Giles's, or the Mint.
 >
 > Bel.
 And some of those whom our professor graces,
 >
 > Are often held there, or in such like places,
 >
-> They every thing nicname' and magnify,
+> They every thing nickname and magnify,
 >
 > That on their words in print you can't rely.
 >